 Our deepest, longest-standing conservation relationship

-Rodents and feral cats are more than a mere nuisance on Floreana; they are the primary threat to the island's native fauna, including many threatened and endangered species.
-To restore Floreana, the LEX-NG Fund supports Island Conservation's invasive rodent and feral cat removal project.
+Invasive species are more than a mere nuisance on Floreana; they are the primary threat to the island's native fauna, including many threatened and endangered species.
+To help Floreana thrive, the LEX-NG Fund supports Island Conservation's restoration project.

 In the highlands of Santa Cruz, the Tomás de Berlanga school is educating the next generation of leaders in the Galápagos.
 Through their nature-infused curriculum, the school cultivates well-rounded, socially and environmentally conscious students who care for their islands and the ocean.

 The LEX-NG Fund's programs in the Galápagos help alleviate an environmental burden while economically supporting artisan communities by helping them turn bulky waste products such as paper and glass into objects of beauty and utility.

 Scientists at the Charles Darwin Foundation are working hard to preserve the unique ecosystems and wildlife of the archipelago by studying native and endemic species, testing control methods for invasive species, and inspiring conservation action.

 Join us for updates, insider reports & special offers.